 GEUM MAI TAI

-SORRY, CURRENTLY OUT OF STOCK.
+AVAILABLE SPRING 2020.
 A fairly recent introduction, one of a geum series named after cocktail drinks, Mai Tai forms a mounding evergreen clump of slightly hairy serrated leaves.
 From early summer onwards wiry burgundy red stems bear semi-double flowers, all ruffles and frills, in a lovely shade of apricot with hints of pink.
 Amazing.
 Sun or semi-shade.
 Any reasonable soil.
 18 in.
 1 litre pot.

 The Mai Tai cocktail was originally created as a way to showcase the flavours of rum, and actual recipes seem to vary in respect of the other ingredients.
 Indeed, two people claim to have created it: Victor Bergeron of the restaurant chain Trader Vic’s and Don the Beachcomber, founder of the Tiki restaurant chain.
 The first person to taste one (and who lays claim to that could be equally confusing) is supposed to have described it as ‘mai tai’, which means ‘the best’ in Tahitian.
 For more trivia, try this: the Mai Tai cocktail is featured in Elvis’s film Blue Hawaii.
 Enough already, as they say.